Toward more just and sustainable lifestyles

 Organic Farming and Gardening

-A key threat to Tompotika’s forests is so-called “slash and burn” or swidden agriculture: a farmer cuts and burns a patch of forest, grows crops on it, and then abandons it and cuts a new patch when the soil is depleted within a few years.
+A key threat to Tompotika’s forests is so-called “slash and burn” or swidden agriculture: a farmer cuts and burns a patch of forest, grows crops on it, and then abandons it and cuts a new patch when, within a few years, the soil is depleted.
 AlTo sponsors a series of trainings specially targeted at residents of forested areas to train folks in how organic techniques can allow farmers to build soil fertility, control erosion, manage water, and continue growing crops on existing agricultural land rather than having to clear and plant new areas.
 Organic farming techniques also avoid the threats to human and environmental health caused by synthetic fertilizers and pesticides, and they cost less too!
 To top it off, Tompotikans have noted that vegetables grown organically simply taste better than the other kind.
 Organic agriculture is a win-win all around.